theochem/iodata/doc/install.rst

 .. code-block:: bash

-    # Activate your main conda environment if needed.
+    # Activate your main conda environment if it is not loaded in your .bashrc.
+    # E.g. run the following if you have miniconda installed in e.g. ~/miniconda3
+    source ~/miniconda3/bin/activate

     # Create a horton3 conda environment. (optional, recommended)
     conda create -n horton3